bobjflong/shelduck/readme.md

 [![Build
 Status](https://semaphoreci.com/api/v1/projects/dff9e854-4c40-49ac-afc9-204f9a70c370/585391/badge.svg)](https://semaphoreci.com/robertjflong/shelduck)

 shelduck is a hybrid web-server/api-client.
 Its main use is as an opinionated tool for QAing webhooks on remote services.
+Read about it [here](http://www.boblong.co/automated-webhook-qa/).

 shelduck is made up of a few concurrent components: